liamks/Drawbridge.js/Readme.md

 ## About Drawbridge

-Drawbridge.js is a Node.js module for adding authentication, waiting lists and account invitations to an express.js application.
-Drawbridge stores all its data in a _Redis_ database obviating migrations or slow queries.
+Drawbridge.js is a Node.js module for adding authentication, waiting lists and account invitations to an Express.js application.
+Drawbridge stores all its data in a **Redis** database obviating migrations or slow queries.
 Drawbridge.js includes an admin panel to view those on the waiting list, sent invitations and app users.

 The goal of Drawbridge is to create a password authentication module that requires as few lines of code to add authentication to your app.
 While drawbridge creates a views and email templates you are free to change their content - only the names of the templates and views need to stay the same.

-*The Good* Drawbridge makes it extremely easy to add authentication to your express.js app.
+**The Good** Drawbridge makes it extremely easy to add authentication to your express.js app.
 Drawbridge uses bcrypt to hash bash passwords and Redis to store its data.

-*The Bad* Drawbridge still needs a lot of work, and should be considered an alpha product.
+**The Bad** Drawbridge still needs a lot of work, and should be considered an alpha product.

-*The Ugly* I need your help to make it better!
+**The Ugly** I need your help to make it better!
 Unit Tests and Integration Tests have not been added yet.
 I wanted to gage interests in Drawbridge and its features before I tested its components.
 Furthermore, lots of the code needs refactoring and better organization (fun!).

 ## The Basics